jaigansa/jaigarage/content/posts/hugo-cli/index.md

 +++
-title = "Hugo Cli"
+title = "Hugo CLI"
-date = 2025-02-14
+date = "2025-02-14"
 draft = false
 author = "jaiganesh"
-tags = ["config"]
-featured_image = "images/thumbnails/hugo-cli.webp"
-summary = ""
+tags = ["hugo", "cli", "auto-completion", "bash", "linux", "productivity"] categories = ["development", "tools"] featured_image = "/images/thumbnails/hugo-cli.webp"
+summary = "Auto-completion for command-line interface (CLI) tools significantly enhances productivity by reducing typing, minimizing errors, and making it easier to discover available commands and options.
+If you want auto-completion for Hugo commands in the terminal (CLI), you can enable shell completion for Bash."
 +++

 # Enable Hugo Auto-Completion in Bash

+Auto-completion for command-line interface (CLI) tools significantly enhances productivity by reducing typing, minimizing errors, and making it easier to discover available commands and options.
 If you want auto-completion for Hugo commands in the terminal (CLI), you can enable shell completion for Bash.
 Hugo provides built-in auto-completion scripts.

 ## **1. Generate and Apply Auto-Completion Script**